glotaran/pyglotaran/docs/source/installation.rst

    pyglotaran is early development, so for the moment stable releases are sparse and outdated.
    We try to keep the master code stable, so please install from source for now.

-To install glotaran, run this command in your terminal:
+To install pyglotaran, run this command in your terminal:

 .. code-block:: console

-    $ pip install glotaran
+    $ pip install pyglotaran

-This is the preferred method to install glotaran, as it will always install the most recent stable release.
+This is the preferred method to install pyglotaran, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.